-Operational Risk RWA, is calculated under The Standardised Approach (TSA).
-TSA is not a risk sensitive measure of operational risk and assumes that group's operational risk exposures increase linearly in proportion to revenue.
+Operational risk RWA is calculated under The Standardised Approach (TSA).
+TSA is not a risk sensitive measure of operational risk and assumes that a group's operational risk exposures increase linearly in proportion to revenue.
 The measure uses an average gross income over the past three years.
-The corresponding operational risk RWA therefore increased on account of a significant increase in revenue in 2022 from the inclusion of the recovery on a commodity inventory intermediation transaction when compared to the revenue in 2019, when the losses were recognised on the relevant transaction.
+The operational risk RWA increased year-on-year on account of an increase in revenue in 2023 relative to 2020.